 Moving forward, NYIC is poised to continue its historic support during historic times.
 “We’re not sure how long we’ll be working remotely, so having Salesforce in this environment allows us to continue building upon and leveraging our technology, making the most of its flexibility to adapt our systems based on the current reality,” Wong proclaimed with quiet confidence.

-Through a centralized Salesforce solution replacing the databank system and departmental spreadsheets of yesteryear, NYIC has been able to better track and manage their constituent engagement, share information more efficiently across departments, and increase the effectiveness of their technology efforts across the board.
+Through a centralized Salesforce solution replacing the databank system and departmental spreadsheets of yesteryear, NYIC has been able to better track and manage its constituent engagement, share information more efficiently across departments, and increase the effectiveness of its technology efforts across the board.
 Libatique adds, “The CRM system we had in place prior to Salesforce was super rigid.
 Our organization’s membership and fundraising administration used to be organized through Word documents and Excel sheets.
 Practically everything is now done automatically with Salesforce, allowing us to create and customize on a whim.”

 The New York Immigration Coalition serves one of the largest and most diverse newcomer populations in the United States.
 A mission of such critical importance demands a platform capable of reliably supporting and strengthening the mission.
 Salesforce has supplied that platform and Cloud for Good’s Managed Services team continue to train, engage, and assist the NYIC team in making the most out of their systems.
-Through Salesforce technology, a swift transition to digital outreach, and creative fundraising events (like their recent Virtual Gala) the NYIC has proven itself to be adaptable to current events, and uncompromising in their devotion to bettering the lives of New York immigrants.
+Through Salesforce technology, a swift transition to digital outreach, and creative fundraising events (like their recent Virtual Gala) the NYIC has proven itself to be adaptable to current events, and uncompromising in its devotion to bettering the lives of New York immigrants.

 Written by Blake Becker